safai-labs/resiliate-book/README.md

 Try opening up `src/SUMMARY.md` in your editor and adding a few chapters.
 If any of the chapter files do not exist, `mdbook` will automatically create them for you.

-For more details on other formatting options for the summary file, check out the [Summary chapter](../format/summary.md).

 ### Source files